When you do quantitative research, you have to consider the reliability and validity of your methods and instruments of measurement.

 Continue reading: The main types of research compared

-Validity can be split up into two types: internal and external validity.
+When testing cause-and-effect relationships, validity can be split up into two types: internal and external validity.

 Internal validity refers to the degree of confidence that the causal relationship being tested is trustworthy and not influenced by other factors or variables.